Ethics in Plant and Environmental Sciences (Note: one edition per year in person; one online)

 Objectives:

-• a practical orientation
+• a practical orientation (class discussion and individual assignments)

 • reflection on the role of scientists in relation to societal/ethical debates